ryanp32/fortify-fitness/README.md

 ## Updating

-If you need to update the script to the latest version, run the `update.commend` script.
+If you need to update the script to the latest version, run the `update.command` script.

 ## Configuration